eagleusb/ansible-fluentbit/README.md

 Author Information
 ------------------

-This role was originally created in 2019 by [Rachide Ouattara](https://orachide.chidix.fr/).
+Heavily modified, this role was originally created by Rachide Ouattara.